Angel Number 6

 Unlike 2, which speaks to partnership in the abstract, 6 speaks to partnership in practice: dishes, decisions, and the daily labor of maintaining a shared life.

-The most useful love interpretation of 6 is about equity in care, not romantic fulfillment.
+The most useful love reading of 6 is about equity in care, not romantic fulfillment.
 Are both people contributing to the home?

 Is one person carrying the emotional weight while the other coasts?
 Does the soulmate language mask an uneven division of labor?